renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 # Alternatively, change "asyn_fluid" into "greedy_modularity_communities"
 ```

-Second, we loop through the list of communities, calculate different community-level metrics, and add them to a Pandas dataframe.
+Third, we loop through the list of communities, calculate different community-level metrics, and add them to a Pandas dataframe.

 ```python
 # Create empty lists which will later be turned into a dataframe